 Use fresh water and avoid heating the water in a microwave, since it may produce unevenly hot water, making your tea taste bitter and unpleasant.

-If making black tea, pour the freshly boiled water over the tea as soon as it reaches boiling.
+For example, when making black tea, you may pour the freshly boiled water over the tea as soon as it reaches boiling.

 Other types of tea may need letting the water cool down before steeping (or not heating it until boiling point).

 Here you have a chart with the recommended water temperature for each type of tea.

 This isn’t essential, but it will bring your teatime to the next level.